SujitChintala/Image-Recognision-System/README.md

-# Image Recognition with Machine Learning using PyTorch
+# Image Recognition with Deep Learning using PyTorch

 This project demonstrates image recognition using a pre-trained AlexNet model with PyTorch.
 It can classify images into 1,000 different categories from the ImageNet dataset.